Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Conclusions

-In this publication we have studied the dice lattice when geometrically reduced from the standard planar geometry to ladders.
-These ribbons are here called ``ladders'' by analogy to the physical systems widely studied in other contexts, such as high critical temperature superconductors.
-The Hamiltonian used is the same as employed before in Ref.~\cite{wang11}, namely with a tight-binding term, Rashba spin-orbit coupling, on-site energies, and an external magnetic field.
-We have focused on several non-trivial quantities of relevance in two dimensions, such as the existence of flat bands near the Fermi level, the presence of edge currents when using OBC, the observation of localized charge at the edges near zero energy in the one-particle spectral function also when using OBC, and a nonzero Hall conductance.
-The remarkable conclusion of our effort is that all systems studied, even the smallest 2-leg ladder, display common properties suggesting that their qualitative behavior is similar even with the reduction of the size in one direction.
+(1) We showed that the geometrical transition from planes to ribbons does not alter the basic properties of the dice lattice.
+We arrived to this conclusion focusing on several non-trivial quantities of relevance in 2D, such as the flat bands near the Fermi level, the edge currents when using OBC, the localized charge at the edges near zero energy in the one-particle spectral function also when using OBC, and a nonzero Hall conductance.
+The main conclusion of this first portion of our effort is that all systems studied, more importantly the 2-leg ladder that can be studied with DMRG including Hubbard $U$, display common properties suggesting that their qualitative behavior is similar.
+Remarkably, the original localized states that create the flat bands are present in all the systems studied here, suggesting their localization length is very small, a result that could not be predicted {\it a priori}.

-Our effort paves the way towards the introduction of correlation effects, such as the Hubbard repulsion $U$, via accurate computational many-body techniques for one dimension, such as DMRG.
-For example, even for the smallest 2-leg ladder, the evolution of the prominent edge currents and flat bands with increasing Hubbard $U$ strength is interesting and can be studied, both for OBC$\times$OBC and OBC$\times$PBC, the latter with PBC along the short direction.
-In the near future, calculations involving both topological-like aspects and correlation effects will be presented using dice ladders.
+(2) In the second portion of this publication, for the first time we introduced and studied the effect of Hubbard correlations $U$ in dice systems using Lanczos and DMRG techniques, for the case of the $N \times 2$ ladder.
+We show that the dice systems generate ferrimagnetic order with increasing $U$ and the flat bands split in the correlated systems without the need of introducing an external magnetic field.
+Our results improve over previous mean-field efforts that reported ferromagnetic order instead.

+This effort paves the way towards an in-depth study of correlation effects in dice systems.
+For example, for the 2-leg dice ladder, the DOS can be analyzed in the entire $U$-$\lambda$ plane.
+Using DMRG such work will require considerable computer-time resources but we estimate the effort is doable in the near future.
+We also can study how the ferrimagnetic order evolves increasing $\lambda$, as well as the effects of $U$ on edge currents.
+The future DMRG studies will require OBC along the long direction, as technically needed in DMRG, but the short direction can be OBC or PBC.
+All these exciting results on the challenging effects of incorporating both $U$ and $\lambda$ in dice systems will be presented in the near future.